We present a Magical and Musical Story for the Christmas Holiday Season (or any time of year when you feel like some music and romance).

 The story is based on the ballet by Tchaikovsky.
 We have incidental music from the ballet, but the highlight is a Swan Lake song specially written and recorded for this production.
 All this and two stunning original pictures.
 We have a few more credits than usual:

-And the Queen, who was greeting her guests on the terrace of the palace, looked up with some relief, and saw her son, arriving on horseback, late for his own birthday celebration.
+The queen, who was greeting her guests on the terrace of the palace, looked up with some relief, and saw her son arriving on horseback, late for his own birthday celebration.
 By the gate of the garden he dismounted with arrogant agility, before springing up the steps on his long legs.

-Very little light from the stars of the moon came through the canopy of trees, but he and his horse knew the track well.
-They trod carefully, but he may have taken a different turning from usual, because he soon came across an unfamiliar clearing in the forrest, which, as he soon found, opened up onto a lake.
-The Prince sat down on a tree stump not far from the water’s edge and listened to the gentle lapping of the waves.
+Very little light from the stars and the moon came through the canopy of trees, but he and his horse knew the track well.
+They trod carefully, but he may have taken a different turning than usual, because he soon came across an unfamiliar clearing in the forest, which, as he soon found, opened up onto a lake.
+The prince sat down on a tree stump not far from the water’s edge and listened to the gentle lapping of the waves.
 His thumb stroked the silver handle of his crossbow.
 When a group of swans came gliding across the moonlit water, he recalled that swans are said to mate for life.
 That, he thought, is because their love is natural and sincere.
-No-one tells a swan when he or she is supposed to marry.
+No one tells a swan when he or she is supposed to marry.

 “Dash it.
 Not tears,” he thought.
 His finger wiped away a salty drop from the corner of his eye.
 Now he saw that that a star was shining directly onto the swan.
 But she was no longer quite a swan.
 Her feathers were fading, and she was undergoing some sort of magical moonlit transformation.
 He stood up and walked towards the remarkable vision.
 By the time he reached the spot where she stood, she was more woman than a swan, and then she fell gently backwards into his arms.